M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Results and Analysis

 \subsection{Overall Performance}

-Figure ~\ref{fig:overall-performance} presents the overall trends across all experiments. \texttt{Gemma3 27B} performs the best in both \textsc{CVQA} and \textsc{WorldCuisines} for aseline, with accuracy of 74.34 and 66.20 respectively.
-As expected, providing the golden context consistently yields the highest performance across all models and datasets, serving as an upper bound for the quality of contextual information.
-Here, \texttt{Gemma3 27B} still performs the best in \textsc{CVQA}, while \texttt{Qwen-2.5-VL 72B} performs the best when given the ground truth context in \textsc{WorldCuisines}.
+Figure~\ref{fig:overall-performance} presents the overall trends across all experiments. \texttt{Gemma3 27B} performs the best in both \textsc{CVQA} and \textsc{WorldCuisines} for baseline, with accuracy of 74.34\% and 66.20\%, respectively.
+As expected, providing the oracle context consistently yields the highest performance across all models and datasets, serving as an upper bound for the quality of contextual information.
+In this setting, \texttt{Gemma3 27B} performs the best in \textsc{CVQA}, while \texttt{Qwen-2.5-VL 72B} performs the best when given the oracle context in \textsc{WorldCuisines}.

 Among retrieval strategies, text-based retrieval performs the worst, even worse than the baselines across model sizes and datasets, indicating that naively converting the image to text can introduce noise that harms VLM performance.
 In contrast, multimodal retrieval consistently outperforms text-based retrieval, although the \texttt{B3} embedding model shows comparatively lower gains.
-We also see reasoning model dominated the section with RAG, meaning that reasoning capability is able to discern the context better compared to non-reasoning model, even when it's comparably larger in size.
+We also observe that reasoning VLMs consistently outperform non-reasoning models of comparable or larger size under RAG settings, suggesting that reasoning capability helps models better integrate retrieved context.